kplindegaard/smbus2/README.md

 * i2c_rdwr - *combined write/read transactions with repeated start*

 It is developed on Python 2.7 but works without any modifications in Python 3.X too.

+More information about updates and general changes are recorded in the [change log](https://github.com/kplindegaard/smbus2/blob/master/CHANGELOG.md).

 # SMBus code examples